 Running is your answer if you want to lose weight and get fit.
 It burns more calories than walking, which gives you a higher calorie deficit.
 Running boosts your metabolism because it’s more intense and efficient than walking.
 This means that you burn more calories even after your workout is over!
 Plus, this activity can be fun!
-You can run with friends or family in a group setting and make the experience enjoyable for everyone involved.
-Incline walking does not offer these benefits because it requires less effort than running does, thus making it far less effective at helping people lose weight and get fit in general.
+You can run with friends or family in a group setting, making the experience enjoyable for everyone involved.
+Incline walking does not offer these benefits because it requires less effort than running does, thus making it far less effective at helping people lose weight and get fit.

 Incline walking is considered the best exercise for beginners because it’s easier than running and burns more calories.
 It’s also convenient, as you can do it anywhere.
 In addition to burning calories, incline walking strengthens your heart and improves joint health.

-The only downside to incline walking is that if you’re just starting at a high-intensity level or are overweight, there may be a pain in your joints while exercising.
-That said, this will happen with any form of exercise, so don’t let it discourage you from trying incline walking or other types of cardio like treadmill running or elliptical training-they’re all effective ways of losing weight!
+The only downside to incline walking is that if you’re starting at a high-intensity level or are overweight, there may be a pain in your joints while exercising.
+That said, this will happen with any form of exercise, so don’t let it discourage you from trying incline walking or other types of cardio like treadmill running or elliptical training.
+They’re all effective ways of losing weight!

 Speed Walking On A Treadmill Incline Vs Running On A Treadmill Incline

 If you’re looking for a low-impact workout that will help improve your cardiovascular health, speed walking and running on an incline are both great options.
 As we’ve mentioned, running on a treadmill is a high-impact activity that can result in injuries when done improperly.
-Speed walking on a treadmill in the same way as running (with one foot always in contact with the belt) will allow you to experience many of the benefits of running while reducing some of its risks by keeping your feet closer to the ground.
+Speed walking on a treadmill like running (with one foot always in contact with the belt) will allow you to experience many of the benefits of running while reducing some of its risks by keeping your feet closer to the ground.

-If you are looking for the most efficient workout, walking on a treadmill will likely get you the best results.
+Walking on a treadmill will likely get the best results if you are looking for the most efficient workout.
 Due to its slower speed, walking burns more calories than running.
 When compared to uphill walking, however, this is not the case: